muhammadderic/mern_auth_api_services/README.md

-# TaskPilot
+# MERN AUTH API SERVICES

 ## Overview

-**TaskPilot** is an Authentication API service, commonly used as the core user management system in web or mobile applications.
+**MERN AUTH API SERVICES** is an Authentication API service, commonly used as the core user management system in web or mobile applications.

 ## Features